bhogsogs/NLP_Hangman_Solver/README.md

 </p>

 # Results

-The RL model achieved an accuracy of 19.2% on an eval set consisting of 5k words from the training corpus.
-The was trained with 2300 episodes on the training set provided.
-Due to small dataset and less number of episodes the accuracy was not very well but significant improvement can be done otherwise.

 The MLM-2-Gram model achieved an accuracy of 93.62% on an eval set consisting of 5k words from the training corpus.
 The LSTM model was pretrained on a masked language modeling task, where it achieved a best case Cross Entropy Loss Score of 3.21 after running for 500 epochs.